Ninja-Cookie/BRCTools/README.md

 Modify the descriptions of the linked files using the format:
 `filename.brctools: short description of save`

+Saves are loaded automatically in alphabetical order of their filenames.
+Normal BRC files will not work, files must be created using the tool to generate a `.brctools` file of the Save Data.

 -----------------------

 [Keybind Reference](https://docs.unity3d.com/ScriptReference/KeyCode.html) (KeyCode Reference | Actual Key To Use):